ItsBranK/CNRL/README.md

 It takes time converting everything so I included the raw UPK files if you can't wait for me and want to do it yourself.

-I don't plan on uploading the official sound track, there's no new or different songs anyway.

 ## To-Do List

 - Finish uploading all decrypted & organized Assets.